Beer Battered Vidalia Onion Rings Recipe

 Remove the rings when nicely browned and drain them on paper towels.
 Eat them while they are hot!
 If you are like us and make too many, here is an article that explains three ways you can reheat them!

-- One medium to largs Vidalia onion cut into thin rings.
+- One medium to large Vidalia onion cut into thin rings.
+You can use any sweet onion in the off-season!

 - One cup all-purpose flour